ansys/pydpf-core/docs/source/user_guide/model.rst

 - Mesh
 - Available results

-This example shows you get the analysis type:
+This example shows how you get the analysis type:

 .. code-block:: default